electronspark-devops-demo/ci-cd-demo/README.md

 ## Create a Cloud Build Trigger that will be triggered each time the main branch of the demo git repository changes.

-It will use default Compute Engine service account for image building process.
+It will use the default Compute Engine service account for the CI pipeline.

 ```bash
 gcloud builds triggers create github --name="${BUILD_PIPELINE_NAME}" \